cmprescott/ansible-role-common/README.md

 Ansible Role: Common
 =========

-Installs and configures the following common applications on Debian/Ubuntu & OS X. This is a living project.
+Installs and configures the following common applications on Debian, Elementary OS, Ubuntu, & OS X. This is a living project.
 I tend to add things as I need them on my computers.

 - **File**
   - unzip